Updated: May 2018

 Please be aware that other websites, which are accessible from the Planning Portal, may contain terms and conditions which are different from these terms and conditions.

-Any requests for permission to use the Planning Portal content in a manner otherwise than permitted by these terms and conditions should be addressed to the relevant third-party supplier of the information.
+Any requests for permission to use the Planning Portal content in a manner otherwise than permitted by these terms and conditions should be emailed to us at email@example.com.

 Any material subject to Crown Copyright may be used in accordance with the terms of the Open Government Licence v3, details of which are available at: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/